Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-Due to a large increase and a significant backlog of claims, the Bureau of Labor and Industries currently does not have the resources to investigate all claims and complaints.
+Due to a large increase and a significant backlog of claims, the Bureau of Labor and Industries currently does not have the resources to investigate all complaints.

 As of October 2024, BOLI still has the following triage in effect: